aaditya29/fast-api/0-prerequisite/2-asyncio/readme.md

 Tasks = scheduled coroutines.

-# **8. Coroutines Are Similar to Generators**

-But with more capabilities:

-- Coroutines use `await`
-- Generators use `yield`
-- Coroutines integrate with event loop
-- Coroutines can await I/O and resume when ready

 ## 5. Tasks

 A Task is a scheduled coroutine.
 If a coroutine is a “plan” then a `task` is the execution of that plan on the event loop.